Learn how to build a brick patio from start to finish. It’s a great transformation of a space and not as difficult as you think!

 Now I have a super fun little patio perfect for sipping on my morning coffee or watching the kids play in the yard!

-For the complete before and after of the potting shed makeover be sure to visit the Old Time Pottery blog!
+Check out the complete before and after of the potting shed makeover!

 If you enjoyed this post you might also like this DIY Flag Planter.